-The implementation assumes that fun is symmetric, fun (a, b) = fun (b, a).
-Hence, the returned matrix is symmetric. fun (a, a) is not evaluated, instead the value of diagonal is used to fill the diagonal elements of the returned matrix.
+The implementation assumes that fun(x[,i], x[,j]) can be evaluated for all pairs of i and j (see examples), and that fun is symmetric, i.e. fun(a, b) = fun(b, a). fun(a, a) is not actually evaluated, instead the value of diagonal is used to fill the diagonal elements of the returned matrix.